-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related Prospectus of Cyclacel Pharmaceuticals, Inc. for the registration of shares of its common stock of \$0.001 par value per share, shares of its preferred stock of \$0.001 par value per share, warrants to purchase common stock and debt securities up to an aggregate initial offering value of \$75,000,000 and to the incorporation by reference therein of our report dated March 27, 2006 with respect to the consolidated financial statements of Cyclacel Pharmaceuticals, Inc. for the year ended December 31, 2005 included in its Current Report (Form 8-K) filed with the Securities and Exchange Commission on May 16, 2006 and its Amendment No. 1 to its Current Report (Form 8-K/A) filed with the Securities and Exchange Commission on June 9, 2006.
+We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related Prospectus of Cyclacel Pharmaceuticals, Inc. for the registration of 4,259,590 shares of its common stock and to the incorporation by reference therein of our reports dated March 16, 2007, with respect to the consolidated financial statements of Cyclacel Pharmaceuticals, Inc., Cyclacel Pharmaceuticals, Inc. management's assessment of the effectiveness of internal control over financial reporting, and the effectiveness of internal control over financial reporting of Cyclacel Pharmaceuticals Inc., included in its Annual Report (Form 10-K) for the year ended December 31, 2006, filed with the Securities and Exchange Commission.